freenas/freenas-docs/userguide/storage.rst

 block is used anywhere else; if it is not, it can be freed.

 **CLONE TO NEW DATASET** prompts for the name of the new dataset created from the cloned snapshot.
-A default name is provided that is based upon the name of the original snapshot but can be edited.
+A default name is provided based upon the name of the original snapshot but can be edited.
 Click the :guilabel:`SAVE` button to finish cloning the snapshot.